-The Cass Technical High School in Detroit was finally demolished in 2011 following its closure in 2005.
-The school simply moved to a new building next door however the old building remained abandoned for the 6 years in between, decaying like much of the city as a result of the financial crisis and changes to the motor industry which provided a large number of jobs in the area.
+Cass Technical High School was finally demolished in 2011 after laying abandoned and decaying for a number of years.
+It joined the long list of abandoned buildings in Detroit as a result of the financial crisis and changes to the motor industry which provided a large number of jobs in the area.
 Some called it America’s biggest ghost town.

 Location: Detroit, Michigan, USA